richoux/les_sons_en_francais/README.md

 ## How to use it

-Try to read the card on the top of the screen.
+Select a sound in the list and try  to read the card on the top of the screen.
 Touch the  middle  of the  screen  to hear  how  to read  the card.
 Navigate  among cards with the  two arrows on the  bottom of the screen.

 ## Choice of the sounds and card order